sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/buddhas-final-instruction.md

 </div>

-Atītasatthukaṁ pāvacanaṁ n'atthi no satthā’ti
+Atītasatthukaṁ pāvacanaṁ n'atthi no satthā'ti

 <div class="english">

-> “The Teacher’s word has passed  ̓  we are without a teacher”
+> “The Teacher's word has passed <span class="breathmark">'</span> we are without a teacher”

 </div>